IntroSems quarters and schedules subject to change--check back often. Visit Stanford Student Affairs for the latest

 Performing America: The Broadway Musical

 The Broadway musical has remained in constant dialogue with American culture at large for the last 100 years.
 Since the beginning, the popular musical theater centered around Broadway and Times Square merged influences from European operetta, African-American ragtime and jazz, patriotic marches, "Tin Pan Alley," vaudeville, and many immigrant traditions.
 This seminar looks at how the themes, characters, stories, and above all the songs of the Broadway musical continue to reflect ideas of American identity and negotiate themes of race, class, gender roles, and sexual identity in playful but meaningful ways.
 Intersections with blues and jazz, the movies, genres of rock and pop, and contemporary media are also essential to this story.

-We will look at representative songs and “song types” (Ballads, Anthems, Torch Songs, List Songs, etc.) from popular and influential shows ranging from Showboat, Guys and Dolls, South Pacific, West Side Story and A Chorus Line to Wicked, Hairspray, Book of Mormon, Hamilton, and Dear Evan Hansen.
+We will look at representative songs and “song types” (Opening Numbers, “I want” songs, Ballads, Anthems, Torch Songs, List Songs, etc.) from popular and influential shows ranging from Showboat, Guys and Dolls, South Pacific, West Side Story, Company and A Chorus Line to Wicked, Hairspray, Book of Mormon, Hamilton, and Dear Evan Hansen.
 How has the role of songwriters changed since the days of Irving Berlin, George and Ira Gershwin, Cole Porter, or Rodgers and Hammerstein now that the roles of director, choreographer, producer, marketing and media have assumed new prominence?
 What has been the impact of the European "mega-musical," Disney musicals, representations of musical theater on television (High School Musical, Glee, Smash)?
-How do television (Zoë’s Extraordinary Playlist) and new media (YouTube and TikTok) affect the way musicals are made and seen today?
-What has happened to Broadway and musical theater at large during the COVID-19 pandemic, and how might that change it going forward?
+How do new media (YouTube and TikTok) affect the way musicals are made and seen today?
+How has Broadway and musical theater at large emerged from the extended shutdown during the COVID-19 pandemic, and how will it change?